K-rnivoro/Keymmodore-64/keymmodore64/readme.md

 ### Default

-To build with the default keymap, simply run `make default`.
+To build with the default keymap, simply run
+	`make default` or
+	`qmk compile -kb keymmodore64 -km default`

 ### Other Keymaps